 We are here to help!
 This post commences a series that discusses simple tools or strategies, including the IKEA hack, to implement UDL principles into teaching and learning activities…right away!

 First, some background orientation.
 UDL Guidelines assist educators to vary instructional methods to provide greater access to, and interest in, learning.
-The UDL guidelines work with three principles, including providing multiple means of representation, and action and expression.
+The UDL guidelines work with three principles, including providing multiple means of engagement, representation, and action and expression.
 Each principle in the guidelines is then divided into checkpoints that break the principles into meaningful descriptions with actionable parts.

 This post focuses on the first checkpoint, ‘recruiting interest’ in the ‘engagement’ principle.
 One way to achieve this is to optimise individual choice and autonomy.